zhangzx-sjtu/LANTERN-NeurIPS-2019/README.md

 + Python 3.5
 + PyTorch 1.0.1
 ## Requirements
-+ GPUs with at least 12GB memory
++ GPUs with 12GB memory
 ## Start
 To train on small datasets (Syn-Small and Memetracker), you can run
 ```